Future of Healthcare

 Impact

-Our biggest challenges were sustaining engagement and long-term thinking – one person initially scoffed at thinking or developing concepts for ideas more than two years out from a technological perspective.
+Our biggest challenges were sustaining engagement and long-term thinking, with skepticism about imagining ideas more than two years out.
 Conducting a ‘hopes and fears about the future’ exercise upfront helped alleviate the initial skepticism by allowing people to share their deeper personal perspectives around the topic area as a group.
 Mapping out future drivers helped people realize parts of the future were closer than they thought by surfacing everyone’s unique experience and expertise, as each participant focused on specific areas of the healthcare technology ecosystem.

 Identifying these future areas also helped us figure out where we might be uniquely positioned as an organization so that we could identify high-value projects for the Innovation Studio backed by evidence and executive buy-in.
 These workshops also helped elevate the role of design at the organization within an engineering-focused firm and lean into the team’s broader expertise, as we later brought some of our healthcare experts in for a backcasting exercise for a client.

-We also used concept prototypes to sell work to clients that integrated numerous teams, helping them think more broadly about potential solutions to pressing problems and driving new and expanded business.
+We also used concept prototypes to sell work to clients that integrated numerous teams, helping them think more broadly about potential solutions to pressing problems and expanding our business.